Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-84

 Question 49

-What can be inferred from the passage about students who regularly copy homework?
+What can be inferred from the passage about the future of tourism?

 Question 50